PsCushman/deep-learning-challenge/README.md

 *What variable(s) should be removed from the input data because they are neither targets nor features?*

-Identification columns: The "EIN" and "NAME" columns are identification columns that typically provide unique identifiers for each organization.
-These columns usually have no direct impact on the target variable and can be dropped without affecting the model's accuracy.
+The "EIN" and "NAME" columns are identification columns that provide unique identifiers for each organization.
+However, in this case, they have no impact on the target variable and can be dropped without affecting the model's accuracy.

 ## Compiling, Training, and Evaluating the Model